Published: June 2014

 College Contact: Pharmacy Practice

-Regulatory colleges are best equipped to determine standards of practice for respective members, including whether or not to permit a member to provide routine care to his or her self and/or other closely related family
+Regulatory colleges are best equipped to determine standards of practice for respective registrants, including whether or not to permit a registrant to provide routine care to his or her self and/or other closely related family

-For the purpose of this policy, a family member means a closely related person including the member’s spouse, child, sibling, parent or grandparent, and the spouse’s parents and siblings.
+For the purpose of this policy, a family member means a closely related person including the registrant’s spouse, child, sibling, parent or grandparent, and the spouse’s parents and siblings.

-A minor condition is one that, in the member’s professional judgment, is not urgent or serious and that does not require a physician’s intervention.
+A minor condition is one that, in the registrant’s professional judgment, is not urgent or serious and that does not require a physician’s intervention.

 An emergency exists where an individual is apparently experiencing severe suffering or is at risk of sustaining serious bodily harm without immediate care.

 There is no single all-encompassing definition of what constitutes a professional boundary.
 Boundaries are based on trust, respect and the appropriate use of power.

 A registrant will not provide routine pharmaceutical care to his or her self and/or family members, except incidentally in the case of a minor condition, in an emergency circumstance, or when another appropriate health professional is not readily available.

 In determining whether to provide care, the registrant should consider what a reasonable or prudent practitioner might do in similar circumstances.
 In those instances where the registrant decides that it is appropriate to provide care, the registrant will document the reasons for providing care in addition to the routine documentation and record-keeping associated with delivering pharmaceutical care.
 If possible, care should be transferred to another pharmacist as soon as it practical/possible.

 - Health Professions Regulatory Advisory Council (2012); The Spousal Patient.
 P. 15